 The better way is to avoid the posts in the first place and tie the corners together with metal brackets or more sturdy construction.

-My beds use some 2×4 vertical braces to strengthen the corners but then use 1×4 trim on top to cap the ends of the 2x4s.
+My raised garden bed design uses some 2×4 vertical braces to strengthen the corners but then uses 1×4 trim on top to cap the ends of the 2x4s.

 Using the wrong soil

 When I had my raised beds filled in the spring of 2017, I had to purchase some soil.
 I skimped and saved about $30 by not going with a higher quality soil.